JeringTech/Web.SyntaxHighlighters.HighlightJS/ReadMe.md

 [About](#about)

 ## Overview
-This library provides a way to perform syntax highlighting in .Net applications using the javascript library, [HighlightJS](http://highlightjs.readthedocs.io/en/latest/index.html).
+This library provides ways to perform syntax highlighting in .Net applications using the javascript library, [HighlightJS](http://highlightjs.readthedocs.io/en/latest/index.html).

 ## Target Frameworks
 - .NET Standard 1.3